OpenFAST/openfast/docs/source/install/index.rst

 OpenFAST executable will be located at ``openfast/build/glue-codes/Release/openfast.exe`` when compiling in *Release* mode.

-**The CMake-generated Visual Studio build is currently damaged.** Some modules are compiled before their associated OpenFAST Registry type-files are seen by Visual Studio so an initial build may fail.
-However, a simple work around is to run the build command in Visual Studio multiple times until it succeeds.
+**The CMake-generated Visual Studio build is not currently fully functional.**
-Futher, any configurations made to the Solution in the Visual Studio UI will be lost when CMake is executed, and this can happen whenever a change is made to the structure of the file system.
+Any configurations made to the Solution in the Visual Studio UI will be lost when CMake is executed, and this can happen whenever a change is made to the structure of the file system or if the CMake configuration is changed.
 It is recommended that this method **not** be used for debugging or active development on Windows.
 Instead, see :ref:`vs_windows`.

 .. _installation_appendix: